brianwolfe/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

     caption="A service mesh with two namespaces and an exposed service"
     >}}

-### Cluster isolation
+### Cluster Tenancy

-You can also use the cluster as the unit of isolation in a mesh by giving each team a dedicated cluster, with its [own control plane](#independent-control-plane) allowing them to manage their own configurations.
+You can use the cluster as the unit of isolation in a mesh by giving each team a dedicated cluster, with its [own control plane](#independent-control-plane) allowing them to manage their own configurations.
 Alternatively, if you can ensure that namespaces are globally unique across clusters, you can use a shared control plane.

+### Mesh Tenancy

+In a multi-mesh deployment with {{< gloss >}}mesh federation{{< /gloss >}}, each mesh can be used as the unit of isolation.
+If cross mesh communication is desired, trust between two meshes must be established through exchange of trust bundles.
+See the section on [Multiple Trust Domains](#trust-between-meshes) for more details.